-You just got your water bill and it’s higher than expected.
-If possible, you’d prefer to pay a — much — lower rate on your next billing cycle, but you’re not sure how to reasonably reduce your water consumption.
+Imagine you just got your water bill and it’s higher than expected.
+So, you really want to focus on lowering your bill for next month, but you’re not sure how to reasonably reduce your water consumption.

-The average American household uses approximately 88 gallons of water per person each day, according to the Environmental Protection Agency.
-This equates to roughly 10,500 gallons of water for a family of four over a 30-day period.
+The average American household uses approximately 82 gallons of water per person each day, according to the Environmental Protection Agency.
+This adds up to roughly 10,000 gallons of water for a family of four over a 30-day period.

 In the past, you might’ve tried to reduce your water usage by taking slightly shorter showers or doing less laundry.
 Chances are, these efforts didn’t make a dent in your bill — or even last very long.